PlanTL-GOB-ES/SPACCC_PharmaCoNER/README.md

 ## Corpus consistency

 The following table shows the interagreement results measured on a set of 50 documents.
-See the inter-annotator agreement report (Informe de control de calidad.pdf) included in folder IAA in this repository for further details.
+See the inter-annotator agreement report (Informe de control de calidad.pdf) included in folder IAA for further details.
 The required minimum level of agreement was 93%.

 |                                        |           |
 | -------------------------------------- | --------- |